jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 ### Deploying and testing the rating web script

-If you are following along, build the AMP, install it, and start up the embedded Tomcat server by running `run.sh` or `run.bat`.
+If you are following along, build the AMPs by running `mvn install -DskipTests` from the $TUTORIAL_HOME directory.
+Once it builds successfully, you can restart the Alfresco container by running `./run.sh reload_acs`.

 Now invoke the whitepaper web script you created earlier: